Updated on by

 While some people rely on shoe aerators, they actually can cause more harm than good.

 Shoe aerators are basically shoes with spikes attached that penetrate the ground as the person walks across the lawn.
-While they do put holes in the ground, that is where their benefit stops.
-The main problem with spikes is the compression of the dirt around them.
-With shoe aerators, not only does the spike compress the soil, but so does the weight of the person wearing the shoes.
+While they do put holes in the ground, that is where their benefit stops

-Aeration is beneficial to your lawn and should be done at least annually.
+Aeration is very beneficial to your lawn and should be done at least annually.